Dramas

 Image Credit: Tropic Thunder, 2008.

 Directed by Ben Stiller, Tropic Thunder spoofs the making of a Vietnam War film, in all its Creedence-soundtracked glory.
 The production takes a strange turn when the actors find themselves in a real-life jungle hostage situation, with nary a craft services table in sight.
-Starring Stiller as a Tom Cruise-esque washed-up action hero, Jack Black as a drug-addled king of flatulence and prosthetic body suits, and Robert Downey Jr. as a lily-white Australian playing an African-American (he’s the dude who’s playing a dude disguised as another dude), this film skewers everything we’ve come to love and hate about Hollywood blockbusters.
+Starring Stiller as a Tom Cruise-esque washed-up action hero, Jack Black as a drug-addled king of flatulence and prosthetic body suits, and Robert Downey Jr. as a white Australian playing an African-American (he’s the dude who’s playing a dude disguised as another dude), this film skewers everything we’ve come to love and hate about Hollywood blockbusters.
 Even Tom Cruise himself gets in on the action, nearly unrecognizable as heartless studio boss Les Grossman.
 And I do mean Gross.
 Man.

 I was lucky enough to tour the ranch on Kaua’i where Tropic Thunder was filmed, and let me tell you- after traipsing through the jungle, covered in red dirt and booty sweat, I was ready for a tiki cocktail back at the hotel.
 While watching Tropic Thunder, I recommend drinking a Jungle Bird.